Reserve Tuition Assistance ProgramUpdated: December 23, 2022

 - Commissioned Officers eligibility amount differs from active duty.
 You qualify for: 75% tuition assistance, up to $250 per semester hour, $166 per quarter hour, and $4,000 per fiscal year for those pursuing a bachelor’s degree.
 You may pursue a master’s degree as well but check with your individual drilling unit’s education office for current rates and rules.

 To apply, go to GoArmyEd and register using your AKO login and password.
 Just like for active duty, utilizing this benefit is at the will of your Command and the needs of the US Army.
 Find out how to apply for Army Tuition Assistance.

 We have included this section because it can get confusing when looking at the different Army Reserve education benefits.
 Many are labeled tuition assistance, so here are a few notes to clarify:

-- You are eligible by joining the Reserve for the Reserve GI Bill– if you do not have enough accumulated Active Duty time you do not qualify for the Active Duty GI Bill.
-Please note that these are different.
+- You are eligible by joining the Reserve for the Reserve GI Bill– if you do not have enough accumulated active duty time you do not qualify for the active duty GI Bill.
+Please note these are different.

-- As a Reservist you are eligible for several Army scholarships and loan repayment programs to use with you TA.
+- As a Reservist you are eligible for several Army scholarships and loan repayment programs to use with your TA.
 Ask your unit’s education office for more information.

 Air Force Reserve TA Benefits

 The TA benefits for both Reserve Commissioned Officers and Enlisted are in line with active duty Air Force policies.
 Here is an overview:

 - The Reservist must be in good standing with their Command